 The aim of this booklet is to assist in promoting a better undersatanding of Religion, religious tolerance and its deep underlying meaning from the Buddhist point of view and to understand how Buddhism regards other Religions.
 The deep underlying meaning of Religion is to be able to uphold and respect one’s own religion without in …

-Permanent link to this article: https://www.dhammikaweb.com/?p=3691
+Permanent link to this article: http://www.dhammikaweb.com/?p=3691

 How does Buddhism contribute toward personal self development?